 Finally, our results challenge the validity of a ubiquitous and fundamental assumption in industrial organization, organizational economics, and corporate finance that has rarely been examined.
 The fact that firms' ownership structures and shareholders' competitive preferences affect the structure of managerial incentives suggests that a firm's behavior and objectives depend on who owns the firm.
-The model we present assumes an alternative objective function that is useful in organizing a set of empirical facts.
-It also provides an answer to the question of how the interests of owners trickle down through complex organizations and "affect those making pricing decisions throughout the organization."
-Indeed, organizational hierarchies turn out to be important to help explain the facts documented in the empirical literature.
-Our findings may motivate future studies that test hypotheses derived from alternative objective functions of the firm and that recognize the organizational structures of competing firms.
+Our model assumes an alternative objective function that is useful in organizing a set of empirical facts.
+It also provides an answer to the question of how the interests of owners trickle down through complex hierarchical organizations and "affect those making pricing decisions throughout the organization."
+Our findings may motivate future studies that test hypotheses derived from alternative firm objective functions and that recognize the organizational structures of competitors.